 The Hall of Fame gives us 12 of our 40-man roster, and WAR (Wins Above Replacement), a great stat for looking at the all-around contribution to a team for both hitters and pitchers, can help us with the rest.

-We get lots of help here, as in order we find: Minnie Minoso, Robin Ventura, George Davis, Fielder Jones, Paul Konerko, Shoeless Joe Jackson, Willie Kamm, Sherm Lollar, Magglio Ordonez, Johnny Mostil, Alexei Ramirez, Ray Durham, Lance Johnson, Buck Weaver, and Jose Abreu.
+We get lots of help here, as we find: Minnie Minoso, Robin Ventura, Fielder Jones, Paul Konerko, Shoeless Joe Jackson, Willie Kamm, Sherm Lollar, Magglio Ordonez, Johnny Mostil, Alexei Ramirez, Bibb Falk, Ray Durham, Carlos Quentin, Lance Johnson, Buck Weaver, and Jose Abreu.